openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-textinput.md

         .onChange((value: string) => {
           this.Text = value
         })
+        .onSubmit(() => {
-        .onSubmit(() => {// If the entered user name is incorrect, the text box will be cleared and the error message will be displayed. if (this.Text == this.NameText) {
+          // If the entered user name is incorrect, the text box will be cleared and the error message will be displayed. if (this.Text == this.NameText) {
             this.TextError = ''
           } else {
             this.TextError ='Incorrect user name.'
             this.Text = ''
           }
+          // Call keepEditableState to maintain the editable state of the text box. event.keepEditableState()
         })

     }.width('100%')